sandialabs/seacas/packages/seacas/libraries/exodus/include/polyhedra.md

+\page polyhedra Polyhedral Element Support
-## Storage of 3D arbitrary polyhedra elements in Exodus.
+\section poly Storage of 3D arbitrary polyhedra elements in Exodus.

 The 3D polyhedra elements are represented as elements with a variable number of faces in their connectivity.
 The faces can either be